Brandon Lowe Preview, Player Props: Rays vs. Guardians

 Brandon Lowe At The Plate

+- Lowe has picked up a hit in 53 of 90 games this season, with multiple hits 15 times.

-- He has hit a home run in 19.1% of his games this season, and 4.7% of his trips to the dish.
+- He has gone deep in 18.9% of his games this season, and 4.7% of his trips to the dish.

-- Lowe has had an RBI in 30 games this year (33.7%), including 16 multi-RBI outings (18.0%).
-He has also driven home three or more of his team's runs in six contests.
+- Lowe has driven in a run in 30 games this year (33.3%), including 16 games with more than one RBI (17.8%).
+He has also driven in three or more of his team's runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.